 $390 for uncontested divorces with minor children

-If you are ready to get the process started then you can fill out and send us a divorce questionnaire online.
-Call us at (205) 201-1789 if you have any questions about filing a cheap divorce in Bessemer or anywhere else in Jefferson County.
+If you are ready to get the process started then fill out a questionnaire on the side of the page or call and we can send you one.
+Call us anytime at (205) 201-1789 if you have questions about filing a cheap divorce in Bessemer or anywhere else in Jefferson County.

-It is crucial to have a local Bessemer divorce lawyer at your side when you’re filing for divorce because you will do better being counseled by a local lawyer during the divorce process.
-If you’re in Jefferson or Shelby County, and are planning to have a contested divorce or a default divorce, then you can get in touch with us at our office to discuss the bills and talk about the process together on the phone.
-If having a quick and inexpensive divorce in Bessemer is what you seek, then you should go for an uncontested divorce.
+No matter which type of divorce you file, it is crucial to have a local Bessemer divorce lawyer at your side when you’re filing for divorce because you will do better being counseled by a local lawyer during the process.
+If you’re in Jefferson or Shelby County, and are planning to have a contested divorce, then you can get in touch with us at our office to discuss the pricing and talk about the process together on the phone.
+If having a quick and inexpensive divorce in Bessemer is what you need, then you should go for an uncontested divorce.
 Provided you have reached an agreement with your partner on all marital issues then paperwork is all that is usually required.
 To do an uncontested divorce you just fill out a questionnaire explaining what you have already agreed to (along with other relevant information that will facilitate the processing of forms and documents) and have it returned to us to start the process.

 The process of filing for a no contest or uncontested divorce is fairly simple.
 When you call us, then we can answer any questions you may have over the phone and an in office consultation is usually not necessary.
-However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce.
+However, both you and your spouse must have reached an agreement in order to file for an uncontested divorce in Bessemer.

 If an agreement has not been reached and you wish to get divorced, then you will likely have to file a contested divorce.
 This is where one party files for divorce and serves the other party with the divorce paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.
 A contested divorce continues until both parties either reach an agreement as to all contested issues or have a trial and let the judge in their case decide these issues for them.